SEAT León: Awards

-Special Editions
+Special editions

 León CONNECT

 The SEAT León CONNECT is a special edition model that was released in 2015.
 It is equipped with SEAT's Full Link Technology and a Samsung Galaxy A3 smartphone.
 This technology allows the user's phone to be connected to the car's infotainment system and gives the user access to all the features of the SEAT ConnectApp.
 The SEAT León CONNECT has a range of exterior body colours that allow the mirrors and wheels to be customised.
 Interior details, including stitching are in Blue.

-Limited Editions
+Limited editions

+799 units of the SEAT León Cupra R were built in a limited production run.
+Among these units only 24 of them are Right Hand Drive models solely distributed to the United Kingdom Market only.
+All RHD models are only available in six-speed manual and the LHD models are also available in the six-speed DSG Gearbox.

 SEAT León Cupra ST 300 Carbon Edition went on sale in 2018 with only 50 allocated for sale in the United Kingdom.
 Based on the León ST Cupra 300, the Carbon Edition is fitted with the same 296 bhp 2.0-litre four-cylinder petrol engine mated to a six-speed DSG gearbox and Haldex all-wheel-drive system.
 Capable of 0-62 mph in 4.9 seconds and a top speed that is limited to 155 mph.
 Only available in Monsoon Grey paintwork, while other new exterior touches include carbon front and rear diffusers, fibre side blades, and Cupra R 19-inch black and bright silver alloy wheels.

 Seat León Cupra R Abt 4Drive ST was produced in 2019 and its 2lt engine power increased from 296 bhp to 345 bhp and 0-62 mph in 4.5 seconds; top speed is limited to 155 mph.
 The ABT upgrade includes a copper body kit, 19-inch alloy wheels, Brembo brakes, and quad exhausts; the front splitter and rear diffuser, side skirts, and roof-mounted spoiler are all finished in carbon fibre.
 A seven-speed dual-clutch automatic gearbox and four-wheel drive are fitted as standard.
 To improve cornering speed and handling performance, new uprights have been added that modifies the negative camber to 2 degrees, at the front and back.
 Only 150 were allocated for sale in the United Kingdom.